Connecting Care and CompassionCareersNewsContact

 • And so are housing, employment, and financial assistance referrals.

-Just walk into our clinic next to the Rochester Transit Authority at 79 N. Clinton, Tuesday, Wednesday and Thursday from 8:30-11am, or call (585) 262-7000 for support to feel confident and safe again.
+Just walk into our clinic next to the Rochester Transit Authority at 79 N. Clinton, Tuesday and Wednesday from 8:30-11am, or call (585) 262-7000 for support to feel confident and safe again.

 What to expect: Restart your next 90 days clean and sober